Letting God's Light Shine Through

-As the sun shone through the small stained-glass windows surrounding the dome of the Mongolian gir-like structure, my thoughts went to the meaning of the presence of the Church here.
+As the sun shone through the small stained-glass windows surrounding the dome of the Mongolian ger-like structure, my thoughts went to the meaning of the presence of the Church here.

-I looked again around the windows and found six designs.
+I looked again at the windows around and found six designs.
 At the very center, above the altar, was a cross; I thought of how Bishop Wens is the center of unity among the missionaries here, nine of whom are from the Philippines.

 Beside the cross was a pair of hands; I thought of the hands of Sister M. Shehenna MC reaching out to the children of poor families in Yarmag, clothing and feeding them so that they can go to the nearby schools and have some kind of education to improve their families' lot, and the hands of Sr M. Milagrosa MC guiding the street children who go to the center of the Missionaries of Charity in Dar Ekh.

 Next was the window depicting some bread; I thought of the bread baked by the community development project of ICM Sister Marife Sebial, and the bread of fellowship and dignity I share with persons with mental and learning disabilities.